 Group sites share not only their members, but their members' data as well.
 When part of a site group, a child site derives its social data from the parent site's database.

-This means that all social data accumulated, such as achievements earned through Gamification, are available to use on all member sites, enabling site owners to create cross-site accounts for users, rewarding their engagement on all the different platforms.
+This means that all social data accumulated, such as achievements earned through Loyalty - Gamification and User Behavior, are available to use on all member sites, enabling site owners to create cross-site accounts for users, rewarding their engagement on all the different platforms.

 This infrastructure calls for precise configuration in order to ensure that all aspects of the group function optimally.